sudarshan-s-harithas/SiameseCNN/README.md

 As humans, we can recognize a person by his/her face by just meeting them once, and it is desirable by computers because many times data is at a minimum.

+Enter Siamese Networks
+Siamese networks are a special type of neural network architecture.
+Instead of a model learning to classify its inputs, the neural networks learns to differentiate between two inputs.
+It learns the similarity between them.